Doolgunna Station JV, WA(AUC interest 100%)

-The Doolgunna Station project is located 150km north-east of Meekatharra and approximately 13km to the west of, and along trend from, Sandfire Resources’ Degrussa copper-gold operation in Western Australia’s Bryah Basin.
-The project tenement E 52/3031 covers 192km2.
+The Doolgunna Station Project is located 150km north-east of Meekatharra in Western Australia’s Bryah Basin and approximately 13km to the west of, and along trend from, Sandfire Resources’ Degrussa copper-gold operation.
+The project comprises E52/3031 covering 192km2.

 Elevated copper values in aircore drilling are associated with a late north-east striking fault that has cross-cut two prospective horizons for VHMS mineralisation:

-The copper anomalism is considered to be secondary leakage haloes that have migrated along the north-east fault.
-Reinterpretation of VTEM and aeromagnetics flown by Ausgold in 2010 highlighted untested VTEM conductors associated with the large magnetic and conductive body that lies within the Peak Hill Schists.
+The copper anomalism is considered a secondary leakage haloe that has migrated along the north-east fault.
+Reinterpretation of VTEM and aeromagnetics flown by Ausgold in 2010, highlighted untested VTEM conductors associated with the large magnetic and conductive body that lies within the Peak Hill Schists.